PointTaken/knowledge-sharing/README.md

 We, the employees, are developers and/or tech-people that specialize in M365 solutions, SharePoint, Teams-apps/solutions,  Azure, Power Apps/Power Platform, Power BI, Dataverse, Dynamics CRM ++.
 Basically between us we cover everything you need to create great solutions in the M365 sphere (and beyond).

 And we want to share our knowledge both internally and externally - thats why we created this repository.
-Sharing is caring <3
+Sharing is caring :hearts:

 <br/>
 <br/>